-Everybody has mental health.
-And just as we get poorly physically, we can also have mental health problems – ranging from problems we experience as part of everyday life, to serious long-term conditions.
+Peoples mental health can fluctuate And just as we get poorly physically, we can also have mental health problems – ranging from problems we experience as part of everyday life to serious long-term conditions.

 Talking about your feelings is one of the best ways to stay mentally healthy, as are exercising, eating well, and asking for help if you need it.

 Read Our Stories